Macy's raises annual profit outlook on strong Q1 results

 NEW YORK (AP) — Shoppers’ return to occasion dressing helped to power Macy’s fiscal first-quarter results, and the department store chain raised its annual earnings outlook even as surging inflation is crimping Americans’ budgets.

-The performance, announced Thursday, was among the few bright spots in a pile of reports from retailers that showed the impact of rising costs for everything from labor to shipping.
+The results announced Thursday were among the few bright spots in a pile of reports from retailers that showed the impact of rising costs for everything from labor to shipping.
 Macy’s, along with others, is also adjusting to quickly changing shopping behavior as consumers go back to the office and resume normal lives.
-They’re going out to restaurants and doing more activities while buying less stuff that focuses on the home.

-Such factors flummoxed a number of retailers.
-Department store chain Kohl’s cut its annual earnings and sales forecast last week.
-It noted that some shoppers are trading up to premium brands, while others are trading down to lower priced private-label items.
-And mall-based teen clothing retailer Abercrombie & Fitch posted a first-quarter loss and cut its outlook on Tuesday.
+Some shoppers, grappling with rising costs on necessities, are also scrutinizing their purchases

-Macy’s said its shoppers in all income tiers, including those with household incomes under $75,000, increased their spending, though inflation is putting more financial pressure on the lower-income customer.
-During a call with The Associated Press on Thursday, Macy’s CEO Jeff Gennette said that the chain is noticing that the consumer is still buying prestige fragrances as gifts for holidays like Mother’s Day.
-But for clothing purchases for themselves, the low-income shopper is trading down to its off-price business, Backstage.
+Macy’s said its shoppers in all income tiers, including those with household incomes under $75,000, increased their spending, though inflation is putting more financial pressure on lower-income customers.
+In an interview with The Associated Press on Thursday, Macy’s CEO Jeff Gennette said that the chain is noticing that consumers are still buying prestige fragrances as gifts for holidays like Mother’s Day.
+But for clothing purchases for themselves, low-income shoppers are trading down to its off-price business, Backstage.

 Gennette said higher-income shoppers continue to spend at a healthy pace, but the company’s upscale Bloomingdale’s chain is monitoring indicators such as interest rates and stock market volatility.